lavignes/possum/README.md

 - [ ] MOS 8563 VDC: *WIP*

 \**2 disk images can be mounted on the ATA bus.
-The interface ATA is Compact Flash actually, but it is 80s tech.*
+The interface is Compact Flash actually, but it is 80s tech.*

 ### Software